What Causes Damp in Houses?

 We receive a lot of rainfall throughout the UK so it’s not a surprise that damp in homes is a common problem among homeowners.
-What causes damp in our homes, what are signs of damp and more importantly how can it be prevented?
+What are the causes of damp in houses, what are signs of damp and more importantly how can it be prevented?

 According to the Government UK English Housing Survey around 1.4 million homes (7%) had some problems related to damp in 2010.
 The most common form of damp that was found during the survey was that of condensation and mould which affected 3.5% of homes in the UK.